The 1-2-3 of Planning Your STP investment

 Even for those who follow the commonsense rule of investing only gradually in equity mutual funds, investing large sums of money becomes a problem.
 Normally, gradual investing works out well when one is doing an SIP from a monthly income.
 Every month, a fixed sum flows into the investment, leading to cost averaging and eventual high returns.
 This pattern of investment often generates good returns quickly and investors who sticks with it for a couple of years become faithful followers of SIP investing.

 The problem arises when they come into a big sum which is outside of their regularly scheduled inflow.
 This could be a bonus from an employer, or an asset sales, or maybe a very lucky pre-Diwali night.
 For anyone who has understood the efficacy of SIP, the right way to go about this kind of an investment is to put it into a liquid fund, and then do a monthly transfer from there.
 This regular transfer from one fund to another is called an STP (systematic transfer plan).

-The sticky issue is the period over which to spread the investment.
-The STP could be done over anything from three or four months to many years and investors are frequently at a loss as to how many monthly installments to break up the investments into.
+Spreading the investment over the right time period is the key.
+The STP can be done over a time period of three to four months or across several years.
+Investors are frequently at a loss as to how many monthly installments to break up the investments into.
 Since there is no underlying inflow as in the case of a salary that feeds an SIP, this is entirely at the discretion of the investor.

 The right way to decide is to stop and consider the motive behind investing a lump sum gradually, in bits and pieces instead of in one lot.
 Clearly, we do it so that we don't catch a market peak.
 Consider the example of someone who came into R20 lakh in December 2007 and then invested it all in an equity fund.
 In four months, the money would be reduced to less than R10 lakh.
-In some funds, could have gone down to R5 or 6 lakh.
-Such a person would never invest again.
-It would take about six years to break even.
+In some cases, funds could have gone down to R5 or 6 lakh.
+After taking such a big hit, a person may never invest again.
+It will take about six years for him to break even.

 This story first appeared in April 2015.